janschultecom/janschultecom.github.io/_drafts/2017-04-07-idris-dependently-typed-hello-world.md

 main = say ( Phrase "Hello World!" )
 ```

-Now if we are going to write any other String than "Hello World!" like "Hallo Welt!"...
+Now if we are going to change line 18 from "Hello World!" to "Hallo Welt!"...
 ```idris
 main = say ( Phrase "Hallo Welt!" )
 ```